Last Updated on October 27, 2022 by Maryam Siddiqui

 The changes have already been considered in this article, but let’s take a look at what has really been modified:

-Yes, in November.
-2020 the Portuguese Nationality Law was amended.
+Yes, in November 2020, the Portuguese Nationality Law went through some minor changes.

 - Knowledge of the Portuguese language is not one of the criteria to prove the existence of links with the Portuguese community;